 Best Contact Management Software for Ecommerce Businesses: Metrilo

-Metrilo is designed to manage contacts and contact interactions that take place on your website.
-In addition to automatically creating a visitor’s contact profile, all plans include robust visitor behavior analytics, including time on site as well as average spend.
+Metrilo is a website plug-in designed to manage contacts and contact interactions that take place on your ecommerce website.
+In addition to automatically creating a visitor’s contact profile, all plans include visitor behavior analytics, such as time-on-site and average spend.
 These contact profiles can be used to create lists that are based on customer behavior, making it the best solution for ecommerce businesses and companies that track behavior on their website.

-Metrilo’s pricing is based on the number of visitors to your website rather than the number of salespeople using the product, and ranges from $119 per month to $699 per month.
+Metrilo’s pricing is based on the number of visitors to your website rather than the number of salespeople using the product, ranging from $119 per month to $699 per month, and all plans include unlimited users and contacts.
 While Metrilo will charge extra for spikes in visitors, your regular monthly subscription does not increase automatically.

 Their monthly subscription charge per unique visitor is broken out as:

-Other than the price you pay for visitors, there is no other differentiation between features or services.
-The price you pay includes technical support and encrypted data storage for unlimited users.
+Other than the price you pay based on visitors, there is no other differentiation between features or services.
+It includes technical support and encrypted data storage for unlimited users.
 In addition to being a contact manager and email marketing tool, Metrilo provides analytics specific for ecommerce, which are not found in the other programs in this guide.